The old narrative

 Wolff (1871, see table below) gave the content of substances as portions of 100 parts of the pure ash (In 100 Theilen der Reinasche).
 Pure ash, according to Wolff, was the raw ash (Rohasche) minus the sand and coal (Sand und Kohle) and minus the carbonic acid (Kohlensäure) in it (2nd to 5th column in the table below).
 Now that already gives me pause to wonder what coal and carbonic acid have to do in ash?
 I found no indication that the word Asche used to mean anything other than the remains of combustion.
 This coal-in-ash thing sounds like incomplete combustion to me.
 Anyway, the first of the Bemerkungen at page 1 of Wolff's publication is also important, because it explains that the amounts of raw or pure ash are again given as portions of 100 parts of dry matter unless otherwise mentioned.

-As you can see from the table below (line 51 and 52), the portion of Fe2O3 in spinach was 2.1 or 4,6 parts respectively in 100 parts of pure ash [excuse me if the German decimal separator, a comma, slipped in sometimes].
-And the amount of pure ash was given as 16.27 or 16,70 parts, respectively, of 100 parts of dry matter (as the first of the Bemerkungen at page 1 explained).
-One could state it simpler by saying that the mass of the pure ash equalled 16.27% (or 16,7% respectively) of the mass of the dry matter and that the mass of the Fe2O3 equalled 2,1% (or 4,6% respectively) of the mass of the pure ash in turn.
+As you can see from the table below (line 51 and 52), the portion of Fe2O3 in spinach was 2.1 or 4.6 parts respectively in 100 parts of pure ash [excuse me if the German decimal separator, a comma, slipped in sometimes].
+And the amount of pure ash was given as 16.27 or 16.70 parts, respectively, of 100 parts of dry matter (as the first of the Bemerkungen at page 1 explained).
+One could state it simpler by saying that the mass of the pure ash equaled 16.27% (or 16,7% respectively) of the mass of the dry matter and that the mass of the Fe2O3 equaled 2,1% (or 4,6% respectively) of the mass of the pure ash in turn.

 |Page 101 of Wolff (1871).
 My red underlining.|

 [* Bunge was not really interested in the iron content of vegetables.
 His point of departure was the finding that the milk of mammals contained very little amounts of iron compounds, yet young mammals needed a lot of iron for the growing while suckling.
+Actually, Bunge thought that the milk was deficient in iron only in relation to the other contents and it reads just like Liebig's minimum law.
+As iron is the minimum factor in the milk of mammals, the other anorganic compounds (e.g., Potassium, Magnesium) would be in excess of what the newborn mammals could use, unless they were born with a stock of iron.
 The solution to this riddle was that mammals are born with a stock of iron compounds sufficient for the growing until they wean.]

 Bunge's treatment of Wolff's data